FarmBot-Docs/farmbot-developers/v7/Documentation/celery-script.md

 ---
 title: "CeleryScript"
 slug: "celery-script"
-hidden: false
-createdAt: "2018-05-09T20:41:15.081Z"
-updatedAt: "2019-07-16T20:16:48.488Z"
 ---

+* toc
+{:toc}

 # What is CeleryScript?

-__CeleryScript is an actively maintained standard:__
-CeleryScript nodes are added, modified and removed often.
-The latest list of Celery Script nodes can be found [here](https://github.com/FarmBot/farmbot-js/blob/master/dist/corpus.d.ts).
+{% include callout.html type="success" title="CeleryScript is an actively maintained standard" content="CeleryScript nodes are added, modified and removed often.
+The latest list of Celery Script nodes can be found [here](https://github.com/FarmBot/farmbot-js/blob/master/dist/corpus.d.ts)." %}

 The FarmBot system has [many moving parts](/v7/Documentation/farmbot-software-development/high-level-overview.md).
 Data must be exchanged between systems in a way that is predictable and asynchronous.
 Sometimes, this data is even used for telling the bot what to do in a similar fashion to traditional programming languages.
 To accomplish this, we use a special [remote procedure call](https://en.wikipedia.org/wiki/Remote_procedure_call) and data interchange format called "CeleryScript".